|Guide||♦||3 Triplogs||Active Topic|

 Knoll - a small round hill; mound (Webster's Ninth New Collegiate Dictionary).

 Knolls abound in the White Mountains, cindery remnants of ancient volcanic activity.
 Most aren't notable; but a few do attract attention due to size, shape, or location, and some even have names.
 Greens Peak (10,133 ft.) is one such and maybe the highest knoll in Arizona.
-Near it are three others, all exceeding 9,900 feet in elevation, that would rank among the thirty highest named peaks in the state, if they had names.
+Near it are three others, all exceeding 9,900 feet in elevation, that would rank among the thirty highest named peaks in the state if they had names.
 Since they don't, I will refer to them as West, South, and East.
 These four define an elongated diamond three miles long and one wide, more or less bisected by Forest Road 117 and situated at 9,400 feet on a plain with more grassland prairie than forest.
 Besides their elevation, the four share a similarity of appearance, being densely timbered on their north slopes and devoid of trees on their south.
 The knolls' positions relative to each other suggest a loop hike, and the improvised trailhead can be anyplace you want to end.

 Since Greens Peak is the northern point of our diamond, one naturally climbs its south side.
 Not so for the others as approaching them from the north is possible.
 In all cases, the south slope is still the best route up because negotiating away through the dense, and fallen timber on the north is difficult and time-consuming and lacks the wonderful distant views that are the main reason for doing this at all.